visit our nyc showroom to discuss your ideas - book your consultation

 In my last year of school, an Armenian jeweller came to my school looking for an apprentice.
 I didn’t have a plan for after I graduated, so I thought, why not?
 I took the opportunity, and that’s how I got my start the jewellery business.

-Diamond setter taylor and hart
+Diamond setter Taylor and Hart

 What made you decide to start your own business?